Ikka Fjord: Morphology and hydrology

 Ikka Fjord is the remains of a narrow glacial valley, and is flanked by cliffs 500 meter tall composed of gneiss from the Precambrian.
 It is intersected by syenitic and carbonatitic rocks of the 1,300 million-year-old Grønnedal-Ika igneous complex running perpendicular to the fjord.
 The water is composed of a lower seawater layer and an upper layer which is one to two meters deep and composed of less saline runoff.

 The ikaite tufa columns of the fjord are located in a "garden" of less than one square kilometer where highly alkaline freshwater seeps into the bottom of the fjord and interacts with the cold seawater.
 A resulting chemical reaction then produces the tufa pillars, which are further fortified by coralline red algae of the genera Lithothamnion and Clathromorphum encrusting the bases.
 This garden overlays the intrusion by the Grønnedal-Ika complex, which supplies the carbonated freshwater.

 At least 938 individual ikaite columns are known to exist, mostly in tight clusters that shield each other from tidal forces.
 The largest of these columns, "The Atoll", is submerged by less than a meter of water at low tide, and is strong enough to be stood on.

 Ecology

-The unique conditions around and even inside the ikaite columns results in an equally unique biome, including species found nowhere else.
+The unique conditions around and even inside the ikaite columns result in a similarly unique biome, including species found nowhere else.
 It is home to plants including orchids, fauna including halacaridae, and the aforementioned red algae.
 Many of the bacteria species found in the column gardens are found nowhere else.